Insurgency in Aceh: Historical

 The area first fell to Dutch authority as a result of the Dutch expedition on the west coast of Sumatra of 1831.
+However, not everything fell into Dutch hands, where resistance was still being carried out.
+Aceh Sultanate as a whole was only defeated in 1903, becoming one of the last areas conquered by the Dutch in the Malay Archipelago.

 Australian National University (ANU) academic Edward Aspinall argued that the historical experience of Aceh during the Indonesian National Revolution led to a “path-dependent” development for Acehnese separatism – i.e. past events lead to a narrowing of the possibilities for subsequent development.
 He argued: